High Storrs School

 High Storrs School is a mixed secondary school and sixth form college with academy status located on the south-western outskirts of Sheffield, England.
 The main school building is Grade II listed.
 It moved to its current site in 1933.
-The school does not have a set uniform, instead allowing students to wear what they like as long as it follows the dress code.
+The school does not have a set uniform, instead allowing students to wear what they like as long as the KS4 students wear identifying lanyards, and the student's outfit follows the dress code.

 Admissions

 High Storrs has a Sixth Form in Ecclesall and is a specialist Arts College in the Performing Arts, with a secondary specialism in Maths and Computing.

 History

 Central Technical School

 The school opened on 10 March 1880 as the Sheffield Central Technical School in the centre of Sheffield.
 Its first headmaster was Mr. A. F. McBean.
 It built a new Science wing in 1895 and began providing science teaching for boys only.
 In 1904, the school became officially recognised as a secondary school.
 In 1906, the school was divided into two schools, one for boys and one for girls.
 It relocated to its present site at High Storrs in 1933.
 The Old Centralians was an association for former pupils that operated until 2015.